 “I do think until women of all races and ethnicities get equal opportunities and access to leadership and mentors, until it becomes just institutional DNA, it has to be intentional.
 These kind of programs and efforts will continue to exist until — and unless — it just becomes part of the air.”

-CCL’s Jennifer Martineau talks with Hugo Martinho, the Asia-Pacific human resources director for Schindler Group, a global engineering and manufacturing company.
-In this episode, Hugo describes the specific challenges that women face in the industry and region, and also explains several steps his company has taken to address gender inequity, including how removing names from résumés helped cut unconscious bias among hiring managers:
+In this episode, we interview Hugo Martinho, the human resources director for the Asia-Pacific region of a global engineering and manufacturing company.
+Hugo describes the challenges women face in the industry and region, and also explains several steps his company has taken to address gender inequity, including how removing names from résumés helped cut unconscious bias among hiring managers:

 Learn more about our faculty interviewing these women in business.

-Jennifer Martineau is Senior Vice President, research, evaluation, and societal advancement at CCL, where she is responsible for global research and evaluation initiatives and our work focused on leadership development in the social sector.
-She recently co-authored, Kick Some Glass, a guide for motivated working women in business who want to take charge of their own success.
+Jennifer Martineau is Senior Vice President for research, evaluation, and societal advancement at CCL, where she is responsible for global research and evaluation initiatives and our work focused on leadership development in the social sector.
+She recently co-authored Kick Some Glass, a guide for motivated working women in business who want to take charge of their own success.

 Laura Santana is a Senior Leadership Solutions Partner at CCL, working across sectors with global clients to address the challenges created by disruption and globalization.
 She designs customized solutions for leadership development, with impact beyond the classroom.
 As a consultant, speaker and author, Laura’s focus is on vertical development, cultural agility, globalization and addressing the challenges facing women leaders.

-Kelly Simmons is Global Portfolio Lead for organizational development solutions in CCL’s San Diego campus.
-She oversees the design and delivery of custom leadership solutions for CCL’s global corporate clients, and has lead faculty on the design of CCL’s Advancing Technical Women program.
+Kelly Simmons is Global Portfolio Lead for organizational development solutions, based out of CCL’s San Diego campus.
+She oversees the design and delivery of custom leadership solutions for our global corporate clients, and was lead faculty on the design of our Advancing Technical Women program.
 She also recently coauthored Beating the Odds: Winning Strategies of Women in STEM.